 Whether you like it or not, stress is a part of our daily lives.
 While you cannot avoid it generally, you can practice coping mechanisms.
 Exercise, take one-minute stress strategies, go for a nature walk, do some Tai Chi, write a journal, or even play with a pet.
 There is so much more to your college journey than stressing over missed deadlines.
 Always remember to smile and find the good in everything.

 Reaching the goals you set, recognizing your true worth and value, and accomplishing even the most difficult tasks are just some of the many things you are doing a perfectly good job.
-Patting yourself on the back after a challenging work is a very healthy way to help you loosen up.
+Buying yourself good stuff, playing a video game you really enjoy, or patting yourself on the back after a challenging work is a very healthy way to help you loosen up.
 When you reward yourself, you validate that you have done something good and that you deserve such a reward.
 Feeling confident and proud even on your progress helps you feel more energized and determined to go on with the tough journey of college life.

 Understanding Depression and College Students: Knowing the Early Signs